CyberSource/cybersource-rest-samples-python/README.md

 # Python Sample Code for the CyberSource SDK

-This repository contains working code samples which demonstrate Node.js integration with the CyberSource REST APIs through the CyberSource Node.JS SDK.
+This repository contains working code samples which demonstrate python integration with the CyberSource REST APIs through the CyberSource Python SDK.

 **__NOTE: THIS REPO OF CODE SAMPLES HAS BEEN MADE PUBLIC FOR SDK TESTING AND SHOULD NOT BE USED FOR PRODUCTION - YET.
 PLEASE RAISE AN ISSUE ON THIS REPO IF YOU HAVE FURTHER QUESTIONS AND CHECK BACK SOON FOR GENERAL AVAILABILITY__**